 With Kickstarter, if you leverage it right, you work really hard to build a crowd before asking for money.
 (You can’t just send a Kickstarter to nobody.)
 To get people excited about our Kickstarter ended up being a huge push for us and it feels like we’re still riding the wave of that effort.
 We had in-person events leading up to the fundraising, we had an amazing launch party and we gave ourselves a lot of time.
 It’s funny, because the lifestyle that we?re selling is slow and offline, but the way that we’re reaching people is online, which is a sort of internal struggle for us.

 Tell me about how you connect with your customers in a communal way.

 Mary: That’s the main thing we’re trying to do.
 It’s all about connecting.
 Our area is surrounded by farmland, so we visit farmers and talk to other lady farmers that we get to know.
 We talk to them about what they do.
-We had an open house at the barn?to invite people to come see what we?re doing.
+We had an open house at the barn to invite people to come to see what we’re doing.
 We have a little event space on the second floor and it really works to connect.

 Emma: That trickles into the online world, too.
 We hope to be able to offer more in-person workshops and retreats in the future but we’re also trying to figure out a way to bring the Lady Farmer lifestyle beyond our immediate community.
 A lot of people come to our farm and wonder how they can bring elements of the lifestyle into their own lives.
 We want to share what we’ve learned and empower people to connect with their neighbors.